-Another environmentally friendly decision you can make when it comes to printing is about what kind of eco-friendly ink to use.
+Another environmentally friendly decision you can make when it comes to printing is the use of eco-friendly ink.
 I hope the information I collected will shed some light on this topic for you and help you with your next print!

 Early inks were made from plant-based oils.
 But the supply of vegetable oils was too limited by the early 1970’s so that manufacturers had to use petroleum based products.
 However with rising prices in the 1980th alternative oils were explored and soybean oil was successfully tested in 1987.
 Todays ink manufactucturer are using both technologies, depending on cost, paper qualities and customer requirements.